vladlutiy/send-form/readme.md

-you must change your "form" and "input" class in let form = document.querySelector("your-form-class"),
+you must change your "form" and "input" class in <br>
+let form = document.querySelector("your-form-class"),
     input = form.querySelectorAll("your-form-input"),
 and change your server settings in